What Are Lollipops Made Of? Ingredients and Process Revealed

 • Most lollipops are about 95% sugar and contain around 35 calories each

-At their core, lollipops are pretty simple creatures.
+At their core, lollipops are pretty simple.
 The main ingredients are:

 • Sugar (lots of it!)